This is the classic recipe for Italian sweet shortcrust pastry dough, called pasta frolla. Use it for tarts, pies, crostata and cookies!

 - Alternatively, place the dough between two sheets of baking paper, so it won’t stick to the counter or rolling pin.

-Yes, of course.
-Place the wrapped dough in a freezer-friendly bag and store it in the freezer for up to 30 days.
+- Freezer: You can freeze sweet pastry dough!
+Wrap it in cling film, then place in a freezer-friendly bag or container and store it in the freezer for up to 30 days.

 Absolutely yes.
-You can store the dough disk wrapped in cling film in the fridge, or roll it out into pie or tart pan and store it in the fridge for up to 2 days.
+Flatten the dough into a disk and wrap it in cling film then store it in the fridge.
+You can also roll it into a pie or tart pan and store it in the refrigerator for up to 2 days.

 I usually avoid filling the tart more than 2-3 hours in advance, as the base would become a bit soggy, especially if you use fruit and cream fillings.

-If you use watery fillings such as chopped fruit, you should blind bake shortcrust pastry first.
+If you use this pastry dough recipe to make a tart base, and you use watery fillings such as chopped fruit, you should first blind-bake the pastry base.

 Yes, follow the classic method above and use the electric hand mixer instead of a stand mixer.
 After you add the flour, bring the dough together using a spatula.